LiAZ-6213

 The LiAZ-6213 is an articulated low-floor city bus of especially large capacity produced by the Likinsky bus factory.
-The first model of this type in Russia, it was designed for large cities with intense and super-intensive passenger traffic.
-Mass production began in 2008.
+The first model of this type in Russia, it was designed on the basis of LiAZ-5292 model for large cities with intense passenger traffic.
+The bus accommodates 201 passenger, 37 of them are seated.
+Mass production began in 2008, but was interrupted during 2014-2016 to replace imported components no longer available to the assembly plant.

-The LiAZ-6213 manufactured in 2038 copies (May 2019).
-They operated in Almaty, Astana, Veliky Novgorod, Mezhdurechensk, Moscow, Nizhny Novgorod, Novomichursk, Novomoskovsk, Olenegorsk, St. Petersburg, Severodvinsk, Tolyatti and Tyumen.
+By 2022 over 3 thousand vehicles were manufactured, 70% of the fleet went to Moscow.
+They also operate in Almaty, Astana, Veliky Novgorod, Mezhdurechensk, Nizhny Novgorod, Novomichursk, Novomoskovsk, Olenegorsk, St. Petersburg, Severodvinsk, Tolyatti and Tyumen.
 For some time they worked in Vologda and Voronezh.